The 2020 Vision Statement of Freedom to Lead:

 Perhaps you visit the local bookstore and pick up a few books about leadership.
 Or you scroll the Internet and see a vast array of opportunities to attend leadership conferences and seminars.
 Perhaps you seek out a more experienced leader who gives you some advice.
 Maybe you attend a seminary.

 But what if you didn’t have access to a bookstore, or the Internet, or leadership conferences, or a mentor, or seminary.
 The area where you live doesn’t even have electricity.
 You’re one of the very first Christian converts in your village, so you are constantly under the watchful eyes of leaders from the dominant religion.

 On the other hand, if you are reading this article from the internet on a computer or iPad or smartphone, then you actually have a huge advantage over the vast number of under resourced leaders around the world.

 We often think of others who are “under-resourced” in economic terms.
 They lack money or equipment or buildings.
 So our solutions are often economic as well.
 Let’s build a school.
 Let’s buy some books.
 Let’s donate money.
 Yes, let’s!
 By all means, let’s do those things.

 But, let’s also work on solutions that go beyond the economic.
 For example, how do we build up leaders in these under resourced communities, many of whom don’t even read?
 That’s what Freedom to Lead is doing through The Garden Project.
 This program is equipping leaders in hard-to-reach places that have never been helped before.
 FTL is reaching rural pastors who are leading churches along the Pakistan border.
 We’re reaching the interior leaders of Mali, Senegal, The Gambia, and Côte d’Ivoire.
-We’re impacting hundreds of leaders in remote regions throughout Ethiopia, and thousands in northern India and Nepal.
+We’re impacting hundreds of leaders in remote regions throughout Ethiopia, and thousands in South Asia.